Use a plug-in

 // plugin

-The export of multiple plug-ins does not affect each other, and the two plug-ins can export the same file or different files.
-But when exporting the same file, please note that if one plugin makes changes to the exported content, the other plugin will also be affected.
+Exports of multiple plug-ins used are not affected by each other, and two plug-ins can export the same file or different files.
+However, when exporting the same file, if one plug-in makes changes to the exported content, the other plug-in is affected as well, so be aware of this.

-Please export carefully wx Object or a specific wx API, which will enable the plug-in to call as a user Mini Programs API。
+Be careful about exporting a wx object or a specific wx API, which allows the plug-in to call the API as the user Weixin Mini Program.

 # Provide custom components for plug-ins

-Sometimes, a plug-in may hand over a portion of a page or custom component to a used Mini Program for rendering, so the used Mini Program needs to provide a custom component.
-However, because you cannot specify a custom component path for the Mini Program directly in the plug-in, you need to specify a custom component path for the Mini Program by specifying Abstract nodes (generics) Way to provide.
+Sometimes a plug-in might give a section of a page or a custom component to use Weixin Mini Program to render, so the Mini Program that you need to use provides a custom components.
+However, since you cannot specify the Mini Program's custom component path directly in a plug-in, you need to do so by specifying generics for the plug-in.

-If it is a custom component of a plug-in that needs to specify an abstract node implementation, it can be specified at reference time:
+If a custom component of a plug-in needs to specify an abstract node implementation, you can specify:

 <plugin-view generic:mp-view="comp-from-miniprogram" />